rokroskar/cuda_render/README.md

 Uses [PyCuda](http://mathema.tician.de/software/pycuda/), [Pynbody](http://pynbody.github.io), and Numba,
 though the latter is not really necessary (just remove the `jit`/`autojit` statements).

-First build the `radix_sort` extension, which wraps the radix sort kernel from the [Nvidia CUB library](http://nvlabs.github.io/cub/):
+First build the `radix_sort` extension, which wraps the GPU radix sort kernel from the [Nvidia CUB library](http://nvlabs.github.io/cub/) (this requires the cuda toolkit to be installed and `nvcc` in your path) :

 ```
 > python setup_radix_sort.py build_ext --inplace
 ```

-To build the extension you need to have the cuda toolkit installed with `nvcc` in your `path`.

 If the build and the compilation are successful, use the renderer: